curvegrid/multibaas-sdk-typescript/docs/EventMonitorStatus.md

-# EventIndexingStatus
+# EventMonitorStatus

-Event indexing status
+Status of an Event Monitor

 ## Properties